NERC-CEH/fdri-ontology/doc/em-activities.md

 #### Outputs generated by each sortie

 A raw flight log is produced for each sortie.
 These are the directly generated data files which are then processed in conjunction with the sensor logs to produce the dataset.
 These files could be modelled as `prov:wasGeneratedBy` each sortie.

+> **NOTE**
+> This optional modelling of the outputs of each sortie does not preclude the option of creating full-blown `fdri:ObservationDatasets` from each sortie and relating them to the sortie activity that the data came from.

 ```mermaid
 flowchart